USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **monthID**    an integer ID for each month, corresponding to their position in the year (for example, January is 1 and October is 10)

 **movesRunID**    an integer ID used by MOVES to refer to specific runs in the output database.
-MOVES increments this automatically and it should not be set by users.
+MOVES increments this automatically and it should not be set by users

-**nrAgeCategory**    nonroad equivalent ageCategory
+**nrAgeCategory**    nonroad equivalent of ageCategory

-**nratratio**    see atRatio
+**nratratio**    nonroad equivalent of atRatio

-**nrEquipmentType**    A specific type of nonroad equipment, such as "snowmobile" or "forklift".
+**nrEquipmentType**    A specific type of nonroad equipment, such as "snowmobile" or "forklift"

-**nrEquipTypeID**    an ID number for a specific nonroad equipment type.
+**nrEquipTypeID**    an ID number for a specific nonroad equipment type

-**nrFuelSubtype**    A synonym for fuelSubType, used only for the nonroad model
+**nrFuelSubtype**    nonroad equivalent of fuelSubType

-**nrFuelSupply**    synonym of fuel supply, used only for the nonroad model
+**nrFuelSupply**    nonroad equivalent of fuelSupply

-**nrFuelType**    synonym of fueltype, used only for the nonroad model
+**nrFuelType**    nonroad equivalent of fuelType

 **nrGrowthPatternFinder**    Associates an appropriate growthPattern with each nonroad SCC and state.